The Auto Mechanic - Expert Car Maintenance Tips And Tricks

 What Are Brake Pads and How Do They Work?

 Brake pads are mainly made of two parts.
-The outer side of a brake pad is a metal backing plate that holds the inner side.
-And the inner side of the brake pad is a friction material that squeezes the brake rotor to slow down the vehicle.
+The outer side is a metal backing plate that holds the inner side.
+The inner side is a friction material that squeezes the brake rotor to slow down the vehicle.

 As soon as you push the brake pedal, brake fluid from the master cylinder reaches the caliper piston to increase pressure.
 Under this pressure, the brake caliper piston brings both sides of the calipers closer so that brake pads can be forced against the rotor.
-The intense force on the brake rotor from the inner and outer sides slows it down until the vehicle has come to a stop.
+The intense force on the brake rotor from the inner and outer sides slows it down until the vehicle stops.

 Why Do You Need to Change Brake Pads on Dodge Ram 2500?

 Each time you push the brake pedal, the friction between the brake pads and the brake rotor causes wear on both components.
-As the brake rotors are made of metal, they face less wear than brake pads.
-And brake pads get worn out after driving the truck a few thousand miles.
+The brake rotors are made of metal, so they face less wear than brake pads.
+However, brake pads wear out after driving the truck a few thousand miles.

-When the thickness of the brake pads gets reduced, they can’t apply the same force to the brake rotor even if you push the brake all the way down.
+When the brake pads’ thickness reduces, they can’t apply the same force to the brake rotor even if you push the brake all the way down.
 This is when driving the vehicle becomes too risky as the braking distance increases.
-The vehicle needs almost twice the average braking distance when brake pads are almost worn out.
+When the brake pads are worn out, the vehicle needs almost twice the average braking distance.

-Maneuvering the vehicle also becomes more challenging with faulty brake pads.
-As Dodge Ram trucks are popular for heavy haulage, it can be very risky to drive with worn brake pads.
+Faulty brake pads also make maneuvering the vehicle more challenging.
+Dodge Ram trucks are popular for heavy haulage, so it can be very risky to drive with worn brake pads.
 But how do you know the brake pads are worn and need replacement?
 Find out next.

 dodge ram 2500 brake pads

-Understanding when brake pads on your Dodge Ram need replacement is important.
+It is important to understand when your Dodge Ram’s brake pads need replacement.
 Here are some signs of worn-out brake pads.

 Brake Squeaking

-If the brake pads are worn out, you will hear a high-pitched squeaking noise coming from the wheels.
-This happens because the friction material thickness is getting lower.
-In this situation, you must inspect brake pads and replace them if necessary.
+If the brake pads are worn out, you will hear a high-pitched squeaking noise from the wheels.
+This happens because the friction material thickness is decreasing.
+In this situation, you must inspect the brake pads and replace them if necessary.

 Vibration on the Brake Pedal